Quantum Carnot thermal machines re-examined: Definition of efficiency and the effects of strong coupling: Excess heat and work at strong couplings

-At weak couplings, $Q$ and $W$ unambiguously define the heat and work, respectively, and quantify the energetics of the working substance according to Eq. (\ref{eq:3}) [see Fig. \ref{fig:first_law} (a)] as $\rho_S=\rho_{th}$ is diagonal in the energy basis such that the heat $Q$ corresponds to pure entropic changes.
+At weak couplings, $Q$ and $W$ unambiguously define the heat and work, respectively, and quantify the energetics of the working substance according to Eq. (\ref{eq:3}) [see the upper panel of Fig. \ref{fig:first_law} (a)].
+In a quasi-static isothermal process, we have $\rho_S=\rho_{th}$ diagonal in the energy basis, hence the heat $Q$ induces a pure entropic change.
 However, this is no longer the case at strong couplings as we will show below.
-Nevertheless, we remark that one can still use $Q$ and $W$ at strong couplings as they are still well-defined thermodynamic quantities in that regime [see Fig. \ref{fig:first_law} (b)].
+Nevertheless, we remark that one can still use $Q$ and $W$ at strong couplings as they are still well-defined thermodynamic quantities in that regime [see the lower panel of Fig. \ref{fig:first_law} (a)].

 Inserting Eq. (\ref{eq:3}) into Eq. (\ref{eq:first_law}), we find